Survivor (franchise): Final Tribal Council

-Since the 41st season of the U.S. version of the show, the structure of Final Tribal Council has been permanently changed.
+Since the 41st season of the American version of the show, the structure of Final Tribal Council has been permanently changed.
 When the votes are cast now, Jeff Probst simply reads off the votes and announces on the spot who won the game.
 The reunion show also now takes place immediately after this vote at the FTC site, with all of the contestants sitting and talking over the season with themselves and Jeff.

 At the finale of Survivor: Micronesia, the only season to date with two finalists and eight jurors, host Jeff Probst reportedly had a white envelope containing the tiebreaker, but the exact nature of this tiebreaker is not known publicly, as a tie did not occur.
 This contingency plan was also in place for three-way ties involving three finalists and nine jurors.
 At the Survivor: Game Changers reunion, Probst revealed that a two-way tie in a final three would be broken with the third-place finisher casting the deciding vote.
 This first happened in Survivor: Ghost Island when Wendell Holland and Domenick Abbate each received 5 votes to win.
 Laurel Johnson, the third-place finisher, became the 11th and final juror and cast the deciding vote.

-In the French series, ties between two finalists are resolved by crowning them co-winners, as seen in their third and seventh seasons.
+In the French series, ties between two finalists are resolved by crowning them co-winners, as seen in their third, seventh and twenty-third seasons.